giannicerri/recipescroller/README.md

 # Use

 Go to a website with a recipe card on it.
 Click the button. idk what to tell you.
+Shortcuts: Ctrl/Cmd+Shift+1 to toggle sidebar, Ctrl/Cmd+Shift+2 to find recipe on page.

 # Dev Notes